 Drugs That Can Cause Vitamin B12 Deficiency:

 A number of drugs can contribute to this serious problem.
-In addition to metformin, strong acid-suppressing drugs such as esomeprazole, lansoprazole or omeprazole can deplete vitamin B12 (Diabetes, Metabolic Syndrome and Obesity, June 18, 2020).
+In addition to the diabetes drug metformin, strong acid-suppressing drugs such as esomeprazole, lansoprazole or omeprazole can deplete vitamin B12 (Diabetes, Metabolic Syndrome and Obesity, June 18, 2020).

-You can learn more about how drugs deplete the body of essential nutrients in the book, Fortify Your Life: Your Guide to Vitamins, Minerals and More by Dr. Tieraona Low Dog.
+You can learn more about how medications deplete the body of essential nutrients in the book, Fortify Your Life: Your Guide to Vitamins, Minerals and More by Dr. Tieraona Low Dog.
 Look for it at your local library or find the paperback edition in the books section of www.PeoplesPharmacy.com.
+You will also find out about testing for vitamin B12 deficiency as well as the appropriate form and dose of supplements.

 Dr. Low Dog recommends that people who are deficient in vitamin B12 take a supplement in the form of methylcobalamin.
 She points out that “people with Leber’s disease should avoid B12 supplements.”
 This rare hereditary disease is incompatible with extra vitamin B12 and could lead to blindness.